 Making sure your employees get paid on time and every time is one of the most important things you can do.
 It helps with staff morale and productivity, but many small business owners don’t have the resources or expertise to run a payroll in-house effectively.
 To outsource payroll to a professional payroll service will give you the freedom to focus on your core business.

-Here are some other good reasons to outsource payroll.
+Here are eight good reasons to outsource payroll: –

 If you currently run your own payroll in-house, outsourcing it will enable you to focus on your core business.
 When you run your own payroll the costs are two-fold.
 As well as having to pay for your own time, or for somebody to do the job for you, there are hidden costs such as payslip stationery and printing and software.

 It might be a cliché, but the saying ‘time is money’ is overused for a reason.
 Outsourcing frees you and your staff from the administrative burden of running a payroll.
 All you need to do each pay period is to tell us details of hours, holidays, sickness and anything else that affects pay and we do the rest.

 4. Access to the latest technology

 Payroll technology is complex because it needs to keep up with ever-changing payroll legislation.
 As a payroll bureau, we have access to the latest technology and set up your payroll on the software best suited to your needs.
 We also absorb the cost of lost hours spent dealing with software issues… and believe you me, there are many!

 Did you know that there are more than 160 pieces of legislation that affect payroll and pensions?
 Well, there are and every change makes a difference to the way payroll and pensions are processed.
 Keeping on top of the legislation is a challenge for even the most competent payroll account manager but it’s part of our job.